 After all tissue has been removed, the area will be closed with sutures.
 A drain will be placed behind your ear.
 It will be used to remove any fluids, such as blood and saliva, from the wound.

 Anesthesia will prevent pain during surgery.
 Pain and discomfort after the procedure can be managed with medications.

 Most will go home the day after surgery, once they are able to eat and walk around on their own.
 Some may need to stay longer if there are any complications.

 After the surgery is over, you will be moved to a recovery room.
 The hospital staff will monitor you.
 The staff will: Check your facial movements by asking you to smile or poutShow you how to care for the drain, because you will have it when you go home

 During your stay, the hospital staff will take steps to reduce your chance of infection, such as: Washing their handsWearing gloves or masksKeeping your incisions covered

 There are also steps you can take to reduce your chance of infection, such as: Washing your hands often and reminding your healthcare providers to do the sameReminding your healthcare providers to wear gloves or masksNot allowing others to touch your incision

-It is important for you to monitor your recovery after you leave the hospital.
-Alert your doctor to any problems right away.
-If any of the following occur, call your doctor: Signs of infection, including fever and chillsRedness, swelling, increasing pain, a lot of bleeding, or discharge from the surgery sitePersistent nausea and/or vomitingPain that you cannot control with the medications you were givenCough, shortness of breath, or chest painSpitting or vomiting bloodNew or worsening symptoms
+Contact your doctor if your recovery is not progressing as expected or you develop complications such as: Signs of infection, including fever and chillsRedness, swelling, increasing pain, a lot of bleeding, or discharge from the surgery sitePersistent nausea and/or vomitingPain that you cannot control with the medications you were givenCough, shortness of breath, or chest painSpitting or vomiting bloodNew or worsening symptoms

 If you think you have an emergency, call for medical help right away.